 Unlike hot coffee, cold brew will last several days covered in the fridge with no degradation in flavour.
 However, you will need to remove the grinds in advance if you plan to keep it longer than a day.
 Simply pour it into a glass storage vessel with a lid and keep refrigerated.

 HOW TO MAKE COLD BREW COFFEE

 Learn how to make cold brew coffee at home.
-This homemade coffee blend features an optional hint of ground cinnamon.
-This recipe also makes extra cold brew coffee which will last several days covered in the fridge with no degradation in flavour.
+This recipe creates a cold brew coffee concentrate which can be diluted with either almond milk or water.
+You can also heat your cold brew coffee blend if you wish.
+This recipe makes enough cold brew coffee concentrate to make about 4-5 cups of coffee.
+The concentrate will last several days covered in the fridge with no degradation in flavour.

 - 1/2 cup chilled almond milk or non-dairy milk of choice

 - 1 tbsp agave nectar or maple syrup or a pinch of pure stevia extract to taste